Updated: 2025/Nov/16

 Without the -p option, fsck_lfs audits and interactively repairs

-inconsistent conditions for filesystems.
-If the filesystem is
+inconsistent conditions for file systems.
+If the file system is

 inconsistent, the operator is prompted for concurrence before each